typical python libraries

 DATASUM = '1413973769' / data unit checksum updated 2021-07-23T23:34:48

-CRVAL3 is the first wavelength bin and CD3_3 is the \(\Delta \lambda\) = 1.25 in this case.
+is the \(\Delta \lambda\) = 1.25 in this case.
 We’re going to need this in a minute.

-Voronoi Binning
+Voronoi Binning¶

 In this particular situation Voronoi binning is creating tiles over the image in such a way that we homogenise the signal-to-noise-ratio across our bins.
 At the moment our bins are just pixels, and obviously the pixels on the outside of the image have much lower SNR than the ones in the middle of the galaxy.

-What we’re going to do now is use the vorbin algorithm to create tiles of adjacent pixels which, when summed together give use a spectrum with SNR close to our target SNR (and you get to pick what that target is).
+algorithm to create tiles of adjacent pixels which, when summed together give use a spectrum with SNR close to our target SNR (and you get to pick what that target is).

-Book keeping - creating our wavelength array
+Book keeping - creating our wavelength array¶

 [6]: